vmuk7520/Arm1-and-Testing-Rig-ROS-MoveIt/README.md

 ```

 ## Testing Rig
-Everything you need to know for the Testing Rig controller.
+Everything you need to know for the Testing Rig ROS controller.

 ### Motor Configuration
 Before using this software, ensure your Dynamixel motors are properly configured.
 We recommend following the steps outlined in this helpful [tutorial](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/overview/](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)).